-2017 key stage 2 English reading: Administering the English reading test reading booklet and reading answer booklet Print version product code: STA/17/7769/p ISBN: 978-1-78644-413-4 Electronic version product code: STA/17/7769/e ISBN: 978-1-78644-427-1
+2018 key stage 2 English reading

+Administering the reading booklet and reading answer booklet Print version product code: STA/18/8050/p ISBN: 978-1-78644-718-0 Electronic version product code: STA/18/8050/e ISBN: 978-1-78644-731-9

-© Crown copyright and Crown information 2017
+© Crown copyright 2018

-Re-use of Crown copyright and Crown information in test materials
+Re-use of Crown copyright in test materials

-Subject to the exceptions listed below, the test materials on this website are Crown copyright or Crown information and you may re-use them (not including logos) free of charge in any format or medium in accordance with the terms of the Open Government Licence v3.0 which can be found on the National Archives website and accessed via the following link: www.nationalarchives.gov.uk/doc/open-government-licence.
-When you use this information under the Open Government Licence v3.0, you should include the following attribution: 'Contains public sector information licensed under the Open Government Licence v3.0' and where possible provide a link to the licence.
+Subject to the exceptions listed below, the test materials on this website are Crown copyright and you may re-use them (not including logos) free of charge in any format or medium in accordance with the terms of the Open Government Licence v3.0 which can be found on the National Archives website and accessed via the following link: www.nationalarchives.gov.uk/doc/open-government-licence.
+When you use this information under the Open Government Licence v3.0, you should include the following attribution: 'Contains material developed by the Standards and Testing Agency for 2018 national curriculum assessments and licensed under Open Government Licence v3.0' and where possible provide a link to the licence.

 Where we have identified any third-party copyright information you will need to obtain permission from the copyright holders concerned.
-Sourced from SATs-Papers.co.uk https://www.SATs-Papers.co.uk
+Sourced from SATs-Papers.co.uk